firstname.lastname@example.org / 613-700-1023 / Orleans, Ontario

-Sandy lives in Orleans, has been practicing yoga since 1998.
-She is passionate about continuing education and holds a number of teaching certifications such as: Hatha, Yin, Restorative, Gentle, Accessible, Chair, Love your Brain (supporting those with brain injuries) and Trauma Informed Practice.
+Sandy lives in Orleans and has been practicing yoga since 1998.
+She is passionate about continuing education and holds a number of teaching certifications such as: Hatha, Yin, Restorative, Gentle, Accessible, Chair, Love your Brain (supporting those with brain injuries), Yoga for Scoliosis and Trauma Informed Practice.
 She recognizes individual needs through her ability to incorporate and demonstrate options making her practice accessible and supportive.
 Her joyous nature is light hearted and ensures all feel welcome.

 Sandy is passionate about community, with a career in the non-profit/charitable sector and a life-long volunteer from palliative care, soup kitchens, women shelters, community assoc. to therapeutic riding.

 Teaching Pranayama for Emotional Wellness, Athletic Performance & Expansion, Yoga Teacher Training - Oct.
 2020 with Yoga Master Yogrishi Vishvketu, PhD.
 Pranayama is so often neglected in movement-based classes though it has huge benefits for health, mood, athletics and spiritual growth.
 Use the breath to heal sleep difficulties, low mood, anxiety and when feeling stuck, Akhanda Yoga.